To Survive a Firenado, Run Away

 Creating a building that can outlast a firenado (or even a less ferocious wildfire), in other words, represents a much higher (and difficult) benchmark to achieve than fire resistance merely aimed at buying time.

 Certain building materials, of course, are inherently non-combustible, and thus have much higher heat resistance than others.
 Brick and concrete block are non-flammable and virtually impervious to heat.
 Metal roofing holds up well, and so do clay tile and cementitious roof shingles.

 But in an actual home, each of these materials is just one layer in a larger system.
 A home clad with fiber cement siding, for example, might survive a few minutes of heat and stray sparks, but what happens when the insulation, structural elements (such as 2 x 4 framing) in interior finishes reach the ignition point?

-Let me posit the fact, for instance, that some species of wood, such as Noble Fir, burst into flame after 20 seconds of exposure to temperatures of 430°C (806°F) You can find this and other Wood ignition data here.
+Let me posit the fact, for instance, that some species of wood, such as Noble Fir, burst into flame after 20 seconds of exposure to temperatures of 430°C (806°F)

 Another factor to consider is the Category V hurricane-force winds possible with a firenado.
 I've seen many post-mortem hurricane and tornado sites.
 Catastrophic failures in homes typically happen at the soffits, or when a projectile breaks a window or garage door.
 What happens when that wind is also hot enough to instantly melt vinyl soffits?